calmjs/calmjs/README.rst

         ...
     )

-Since ``node_modules`` is declared to be an ``extras_key``, it will be merged much like how dependencies get dealt with.
+Since ``node_modules`` is declared to be an ``extras_key``, conflicts with existing declarations in other packages within the environment will be merged like how dependencies sections declared in ``package_json`` (see below).

 Please do note that complete paths must be declared (note that the ``.js`` filename suffix is included in the example); directories can also be declared.
-However, it is up to downstream integration packages to properly handle and/or convert this into the conventions that standard Node.js tools might expect.
+However, as these declarations are done from within Python, explicit, full paths are required thus it is up to downstream integration packages to properly handle and/or convert this into the conventions that standard Node.js tools might expect (i.e. where the ``.js`` filename suffix is omitted).

 Export JavaScript code from Python packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~